dendronhq/dendron-docs/notes/dev.process.review.checklist.first-time.md

 ## First Time Specifics
 - [ ] if its your first pull request to Dendron, watch out for the [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) bot that will ask you to agree to Dendron's CLA
-- [ ] if its your first pull request and you're on our Discord, make sure that Kevin gives you the [horticulturalist](https://wiki.dendron.so/notes/7c00d606-7b75-4d28-b563-d75f33f8e0d7.html#horticulturalist) role by adding your discord as part of the description  👨‍🌾👩‍🌾
+- [ ] if its your first pull request and you're on our Discord, add your discord handle so that we can award you the [horticulturalist](https://wiki.dendron.so/notes/7c00d606-7b75-4d28-b563-d75f33f8e0d7.html#horticulturalist) role when the PR is merged
-- [ ] (optional) ping `@Dendron Team` in the `#dev` channel of our discord - we usually respond to PRs within 24h

 ## Commit
 - [ ] make sure your branch names adhere to our [[branch style|dendron://dendron.docs/dev.process.commit#branch-style]]